Hot Cross Buns remind me of this nursery rhyme, but besides the song which is…

 Hot Bake or Cold Bake — your choice!

-If you’ve been around the artisan bread baking block, you know about super-heated Dutch oven baking—-which can be a dangerously hot task!
+If you’ve been around the artisan bread baking block, you know about super-heated Dutch oven baking—-a dangerously hot task!
 But did you know that starting the bake in a cold oven works too?
 I’d been preheating for years until I heard of the cold start method from FoodbodSourdough.

-There are differences in results, but by golly either bake is excellent.
+There are differences in results, but by golly either hot bake or cold bake method is excellent.
 So, it’s your choice!

 This is a side-by-side comparison using my Easiest Ever No Knead Bread with wild yeast water.

-You can also use this method my BAsic Artisan bread.
+You can also use my BAsic Artisan bread Recipe.

 Note: For super dark crusty bake, sometimes at this point I remove the bread from the pan and place on the oven rack for another 5-10 minutes.
 But watch carefully, it browns quickly.

-For the hot bake, I returned the same Dutch oven to the hot oven for 10 minutes.
+For the hot bake, I returned the same Dutch oven to the hot oven for 10 minutes to be sure it was super heated.
 Then CAREFULLY transferred the second dough from the refrigerator into the hot pan and scored the top.
 I cannot emphasize enough how careful you must be handling the hot lid and pan.
 (So far I’ve only burned my wrist slightly one time).
-I baked this one covered at 450F convection for 30 minutes then removed lid and baked additional 15 minutes until the same brownness as the first loaf.
+I baked this one covered at 450F convection for 30 minutes then removed the lid and baked additional 15 minutes until the same brownness as the first loaf.

 So if it’s oven time, or energy savings, or that you just like tighter crumb (for less ‘stuff’ to fall through), then go for the cold bake.
 I’ll continue using either, depending if I think my dough needs extra heat boost, or whichever method fits my schedule because that’s one rule I try to keep: don’t let bread dough rule your life!